 The FBI Academy was hard for me.
 I received the bottom scores in about every defensive tactic exercise.
 I’m not an athlete and never will be, but I had to find a way to get enough points to graduate from the Academy.
 I struggled, suffered, and endured physical and emotional pain.
 I was tempted to blame my instructors and accuse them of trying to oust me out of the Academy.

-After one particular dark night of the soul I came to grips with the fact that if I wanted to graduate from the Academy, I’d need to take responsibility for my situation.
+After one particularly dark night of the soul I came to grips with the fact that if I wanted to graduate from the Academy, I’d need to take responsibility for my situation.
 I couldn’t expect someone else to fight my battles.

 Mental toughness is believing you will prevail in your circumstances rather than believing your circumstances will change.
 Once you accept this, you realize that no one gets a free pass in this thing called life.
 We all end up with scars.